deepray-AI/opt-tensorflow/cudnn-frontend/README.md

     operation           : ""   - Mandatory.
 Stringified version of the operation graph. engine              : ""   - Mandatory.
 Stringified version of the engine ID. knob                : ""   - Optional.
 Stringified version of the knob.
 If specified only the engineConfig for the engine matching the knobs will be blocked.
-Else, all possible combination of knobs for the engine will be blocked. cudnn_version_start : 0    - Optional.
+Else, all possible combination of knobs for the engine will be blocked. input_shape         : []   - Optional.
+Array of input shape for kernel (ex.
+[64, 32, 128, 128]) to be filtered out.
+Use -1 if you don't want to filter that dimension. (ex. [-1, -1, 128, 128] to only filter HxW for NCHW format) filter_shape        : []   - Optional.
+Array of kernel/filter shape for kernel (ex.
+[32, 32, 5, 5]) to be filtered out.
+Use -1 if you don't want to filter that dimension. (ex. [-1, -1, 5, 5] to only filter 5x5 filter sizes) shape_format        : ""   - Mandatory if input_shape and/or kernel_shape is present.
+Optional otherwise.
+Shape format of tensors as a string.
+(Ex.
+"NCHW", "NHWC"). cudnn_version_start : 0    - Optional.
 Denotes the cudnn version after which the engine started having issues. cudnn_version_end   : -1   - Optional.
 Denotes the cudnn_version when the issue was fixed. "-1" denotes its an ongoing issue. arch                : ""   - Optional.
 Architectures where this kernel might be faulty.